scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/17-innovate-export-scale.md

 **Prepare for Brexit**
 We are supporting the multi-agency campaign to help Scotland’s businesses face the challenges of the UK’s exit from the European Union.
 Prepare for Brexit provides businesses with access to export advisers to create a Brexit-focused action plan, grants of £4000 to identify specific Brexit-related international issues, online learning opportunities, skills workshops, networking events and market research support.

 **Support to Grow Rapidly**
-Scottish Enterprise’s Start2Scale Service provides a dedicated service which focuses on supporting ambitious growth-driven businesses in a closely integrated way across the stages of the scale up journey.
+*Scottish Enterprise’s Start2Scale Service* provides a dedicated service which focuses on supporting ambitious growth-driven businesses in a closely integrated way across the stages of the scale up journey.
 It is for highly ambitious, innovative early stage businesses with significant potential to grow sales quickly, typically 20% per annum to excess of £10m in 3-10 years and for more established businesses which are Scottish owned or with strategic direction from within Scotland, currently achieving £10m+ turnover with the ambition and potential to grow to £50m-£100m and beyond within 3-5 years

-Entrepreneurial Scotland facilitate the CAN DO Scale Movement, a network of public and private sector organisations working with businesses to grow at pace.
+*Entrepreneurial Scotland* facilitate the *CAN DO Scale Movement*, a network of public and private sector organisations working with businesses to grow at pace.
 This is open to small businesses and includes the SCALE Summer School, an intensive course with top international educators, and the 18 month Scale Up Scotland programme delivered by leading entrepreneurs.

+**Digital Tourism Scotland**
+Along with our visitor economy agencies, we supported Digital Tourism Scotland, a £1.2 million, 3 year public and private sector partnership project, which ran until 2019.
+This aimed to improve the digital skills and capabilities of tourism businesses.
+Through our new Tourism Strategy Framework, launched in October 2019, we will continue to support our diverse tourism businesses, helping them to embrace innovation and technology to support better visitor experiences and to adopt the use of new business models to increase their competitiveness.

 ## Key resources: